mongodb/docs/source/collations.rst

 Collations
 ==========

-.. seealso:: The API docs for :mod:`~pymongo.collation`.
+.. seealso:: The API docs for :py:mod:`~pymongo.collation`.

 Collations are a new feature in MongoDB version 3.4.
 They provide a set of rules to use when comparing strings that comply with the conventions of a particular